Kaosc/Find-user-In-twitch-chat/README.md

 # Find User In Twitch Chat
-Verify whether the user is on the viewer list and get notifications while channel is live.
+Verify whether the user is on the viewer list on twitch channels and get notifications.

 # Pips
 - pip install selenium